lets-try-solar/enverbridge/README.md

   - mqttswitch: switch if mqtt should be used (y for yes and n for no)
   - mqttbroker: MQTT broker IP
   - mqttport: MQTT broker port
+  - ccu2_switch: switch if data should be send to a ccu2
+  - ccu2: ccu2 IP
   - influxtag: Influx tag for the metrics
   - username: The email address you are using to login to the Envertec portal
   - password: The password which you use on the Envertec portal